mrpep/kahnfigh/README.md

 config['Model/Architecture/MyNewLayer/units'] = 88
 ```

-Also, you may want to create custom behaviours like.
+Also, you may want to create custom behaviours.
 For example, if we want a value to be replaced by a variable when the symbol $ appears, we can do:
 ```
 config['Model/name']
 # this returns: $model_name